-Internet access, security (virus protection) and filtering This school:
+Internet access, security (virus protection) and filtering

 - informs all users that Internet/email use is monitored; - has educational, filtered, secure broadband connectivity; - uses a filtering system which blocks sites that fall into categories (e.g. adult content, race hate, gaming).
-All changes to the filtering policy are logged and only available to staff with the approved 'web filtering management' status;

-- ensures network health through use of Sophos anti-virus software (from LGfL); - Uses DfE, LA or LGfL approved systems to send 'protect-level' (sensitive personal) data over the Internet - Uses encrypted devices or secure remote access where staff need to access 'protect-level' (sensitive personal) data off-site; - Works in partnership with the LGfL to ensure any concerns about the system are communicated so that systems remain robust and protect students.
+All changes to the filtering policy are logged and only available to staff with the approved 'web filtering management' status (A Michael and K. Miah); - ensures network health through use of Sophos anti-virus software (from LA); - Uses DfE, LA or LGfL approved systems to send 'protect-level' (sensitive personal) data over the Internet - Uses encrypted devices or secure remote access where staff need to access 'protect-level' (sensitive personal) data off-site; - Works in partnership with the LA to ensure any concerns about the system are communicated so that systems remain robust and protect students.